 How Camilla Came to the Sanctuary

-Camilla, previously called China, arrived at Carolina Tiger Rescue with Roscoe Tiger, Nakobi and Jericho Cougars, and Roman and Reina Lions on June 26, 2012.
+Camilla, previously called China, arrived at Carolina Tiger Rescue with Roscoe Tiger, Nakobi and Jericho Cougar, and Roman and Reina Lion on June 26, 2012.
 She originally came from a small zoo in New York that closed down and was then taken in by Rescue One, an Ohio sanctuary.
 However, Rescue One was later forced to close its doors due to financial hardship and their inability to meet new legal regulations.
-Ohio had toughened their laws regarding exotic pet ownership following a 2011 incident in Zanesville, Ohio.
+Ohio had toughened their laws regarding exotic pet ownership following an incident in Zanesville, Ohio in 2011.
 A private owner released 56 of his lions, tigers, cougars, wolves, leopards, and bears before committing suicide.
 Unfortunately, law enforcement was forced to shoot the animals due to concerns for public safety.
 The following year, Ohio banned private ownership of dangerous wild animals.

 Camilla is a gorgeous and charismatic tiger who loves attention.
 She can often be seen lying gracefully in the sun and running up to the fence to "chuffle" at visitors.
 She loves people!
 Camilla lives with Roscoe Tiger and the two of them can often be found playing together in the early mornings.
 They stalk and chase each other before batting at one another like a pair of playful cubs.
 Camilla also enjoys tasty enrichment like "bloodsicles" (frozen blood popsicles) in the summer or chasing various decoys around her enclosure.

 Camilla is known by staff and volunteers as a gorgeous tiger who enjoys having fun.
 She loves to chase vultures and likes to play with Roscoe.
 Camilla has a very long face and lots of black dots down the middle of her pink nose.

 Where in Sanctuary